alinowshad/DeepLeukemiaNet/README.md

 The following Figure shows a sample of blood image before and after image segmentation using Spike-based network (Example of the image before and after preprocessing: (a) not healthy subject with blast cells; (b) processed image with proposed segmentation approach).

 ![Fig 3](https://user-images.githubusercontent.com/37798588/131241475-b803ef6d-fe51-4721-ab83-403e8acadb3a.PNG)

+All of the images were resized:

+ #### ALL-IDB: 2592 * 1944 to 224 * 224
+ #### C-NMC: 450 * 450 to 100 * 100

+2) Data Augmentation and Principle Component Analysis (PCA):

+In this study, the following transformations are used for data augmentation: the images are flipped horizontally, random width shift and height shift is performed by 10% along width and height of the images, random zoomed by 20% and random rotation of images by 30 degrees is also performed to increase the images.